wp-plugins/wp-ultimate-recipe/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 0.0.16 =
+Update for new recipe notes feature

 = 0.0.15 =
 Update if you have issues with displaying recipes